 So, if resting makes it stiff and braces make it weak, how do you fix it?
 The answer is active, functional rehabilitation.
 Movement is the medicine that your joints desperately need.

-This isn’t just our opinion; it is backed by the highest levels of global sports medicine.
+This is backed by the highest levels of global sports medicine.
 The British Journal of Sports Medicine (BJSM) published a landmark editorial replacing the old R.I.C.E. method with the PEACE & LOVE protocol.
-The “L” in LOVE stands for Load.
-The authors explicitly state that an active approach with early, optimal loading promotes repair, remodels tissue, and builds the tolerance of your ligaments through mechanotransduction.
+Furthermore, a comprehensive systematic review in the BJSM confirmed that active rehabilitation and exercise significantly reduce the risk of a recurrent rolling ankle.

 Stop Rolling Your Ankle: Essential Strength and Balance Drills